devdemon/DevDemon-Docs/tagger/tags/entries.rst

 {tagger:count}
 =========================
-The "count" out of the current entry being displayed.
+The "count" out of the current item being displayed.
 If five items are being displayed, then for the fourth item the count variable would have a value of "4".

 {tagger:total_entries}
 =======================